sp4ce-cowboy/tp/docs/DeveloperGuide.md

 #### User Input Builder

-The `UserInputBuilder` class is a test utility class for the purposes of reverse-engineering and generating possible user inputs for a given `Transaction`.
-With this class it would be now possible, with a given `Transaction` object, to generate a String that represents what a user might have input in order to be able to store that `Transaction.` This allows for the conversion of a `Transaction` from an Object to an equivalent user-input, in a way reverse-parsing the `Transaction`.
-Such a conversion would be beneficial for `FxRobot` which can use `Transaction` data directly to emulate user input and "manually" enter commands into the `Command Box`.
+The `UserInputBuilder` class is a test utility class for the purposes of generating possible user inputs for a given `Transaction`.
+With a given `Transaction` object, it become possible to generate a `String` that represents what a user might have input in order to have stored that `Transaction.` This allows for the conversion of a `Transaction` object into an equivalent user-input.
+Such a conversion would be beneficial for `FxRobot` which can use `Transaction` objects' data directly to emulate user input and enter commands into the `Command Box`.

 Given below is a snippet of the class, including one of its constructors.
 As you can see,